 Elephant seals

 California’s coastline is the perfect spot to catch several whale migration seasons – gray whales from January through April, orcas between February and May, and humpbacks between April and December.
-Even from land, you’re likely to see them spouting, slapping their tails (known as “lobtailing”) or even breaching.
-If you want to see them up close, a whale watching tour will do the trick.
+Even from land, you might see them spouting, slapping their tails, or even breaching.

 Harbor porpoises